CIDARLAB/clotho3/clotho3-web/README.md

 - searchbar updates
     - call say() for run(), other commands
         - check isString in say and wrap
-    - if get response on say() for a submit() don't post Command Received

 - clotho.run directive to handle module namespacing, or use submit